tomaslau/growthjobs/README.md

   nav: {
     title: "JobBoard", // Navigation bar text
     icon: "Briefcase", // Lucide icon name
+    logo: {
+      enabled: false, // Set to true to use a custom logo instead of icon + text
+      src: "/your-logo.svg", // Path to your logo image (place it in the public directory)
+      width: 120, // Width of the logo in pixels
+      height: 32, // Height of the logo in pixels
+      alt: "Your Company Logo", // Alt text for the logo },
     github: {
       show: true, // Show/hide GitHub button
       url: "https://github.com/yourusername/yourrepo",